LSWR T9 class: LSWR and Southern

 Livery under the LSWR was Drummond's LSWR Passenger Sage Green, with purple-brown edging and black and white lining.
 Under Southern Railway ownership from grouping in 1923, the locomotives were outshopped in Richard Maunsell's darker version of the LSWR Sage Green with yellow lettering on the tender, with black and white lining.

 This livery was continued under Bulleid despite his experimentations with Malachite Green, though the 'Southern' lettering on the tender was changed to the 'Sunshine Yellow' style.
 During the Second World War, members of the class outshopped from overhaul were turned out in wartime black.

 The class was haphazardly numbered by the LSWR.
 The Nine Elms batch was numbered 113 to 122 and 280 to 289, whilst the Glasgow batch was allocated 702 to 719 and 721 to 732.
 A final locomotive, 773, was constructed in Glasgow.
 With one exception, numbering under the Southern retained the LSWR allocations.

 Post-1948 (nationalisation)

 Livery after Nationalisation was initially Southern livery with 'British Railways' on the tender, and an 'S' prefix on the number.
 The class was subsequently outshopped in BR Mixed Traffic Black with red and white lining, with the BR crest on the tender.

-Locomotive numbering was per BR standard practice, from 30113–30122; 30280–30289; 30300–30305;30307;30310-30314; 30336–30338; 30702–30719; and 30721-30733.
+Locomotive numbering was per BR standard practice, from 30113 to 30122; 30280–30289; 30300–30305;30307;30310-30314; 30336–30338; 30702–30719; and 30721–30733.
 Numbering was based upon the batches built with the addition of 30000 to the SR numbers.
 However, thirteen of the locomotives had been withdrawn by the end of 1948, and this resulted in gaps in the numerical sequence.